Chrysanthemum Lesson Plans for Kindergarten!

 Here are a few of the student response pages for this activity.

-Sentence Study
+Chrysanthemum Craft and Sentence Study

-You can grab the Lilly’s Purple Plastic Purse lessons for FREE by going to THIS blog post.
+You can grab the Lilly’s Purple Plastic Purse lessons for FREE by going to THIS blog post:

 Free Chrysanthemum Lesson Plan Name Activity

-If you scroll to the end of this blog post, you will find a free download for this name activity.
+When you scroll to the end of this blog post, you will find a free download for this name activity.

 Other Centers for This Week